 Please do not hesitate to call Public Safety if you have safety questions or concerns at any time.
 You may also visit the Public Safety web page for answers to your questions.

 Academic Calendar

-The Bellevue College Academic Calendar is separated into two calendars.
-They provide information about holidays, closures and important enrollment dates such as the finals schedule.
+The Bellevue College Academic Calendar provides information about holidays, closures and important enrollment dates.